Time Machine Backups Could Not Be Disabled

 - Make sure Viscosity is installed in the global Applications folder.
 There have been mixed reports about applications running from outside the Applications folder not being granted Full Disk Access permissions.
 If you need to move Viscosity into the Applications folder, remove and re-add the Full Disk Access permissions.

-- Check for for AntiVirus, enterprise management, and endpoint security software.
+- Check for antivirus, enterprise management, and endpoint security software.
 There have been reports that such software can interfere with TCC.
-In particular "ESET Endpoint Antivirus" is known to cause issues.
+In particular "ESET Endpoint Antivirus" has caused known issues in the past.
 Try temporarily uninstalling any such software, remove and re-add Full Disk Access permissions, and see if the issue persists.

 - If you have multiple copies of Viscosity installed, make sure Full Disk Access has been granted to the correct copy.
 Please see the Troubleshooting Viscosity Problems (Mac) article for tips on how to check for extra copies of Viscosity (including hidden copies that could be left over from a failed update).